 2.1.
 Xeljanz and liver damage

-One study consolidated the results of 25 other studies.
-These studies involved 8,115 people taking Xeljanz and 1,841 others taking a placebo.
-It found that all three biomarkers were more likely to be greater in people taking Xeljanz than those on a placebo.
-Sometimes more than three times the upper limit of normal.10
+One study published in Annals of the Rheumatic Diseases found that the three liver biomarkers (ALT, AST, and Bilirubins) were more likely to be greater in the 8,115 study participants taking Xeljanz than the 1,841 other partipants on a placebo.
+Sometimes their biomarkers were more than three times the upper limit of normal.1

-One of the clinical trials run by Pfizer found similar results.
-It involved only 140 people.
-Though the trial found that 19% of people taking Xeljanz had increased ALT readings.
-This is compared to only 4% of those who took a placebo.
-Worse, 3% of Xeljanz participants had ALT readings three times the upper limit of normal.
-This is compared to no one in the placebo group.11
+One of the clinical trials run by Pfizer found similar results (though it involved only 140 people).
+19% of people taking Xeljanz showed increased ALT readings as compared to only 4% of those who took a placebo.
+Worse, 3% of Xeljanz users had ALT readings three times the upper limit of normal.2

 2.2.
 Xeljanz and cancer